AdElisium/fund/team.md

 * Shoe dog - Phil Knight
 * Business adventures - John Brooks
 * Life is what you make it - Peter Buffett
- The man who solved the market.
-How Jim Simons launched the quant revolution - Gregory Zuckerman
 * Creativity Inc - Ed Catmull
 * How to win friends and influence - Carnegie

 ---